1976 Thomas Cup

 The 1976 Thomas Cup was the tenth edition of Thomas Cup, the world championship of men's international team badminton (its female counterpart is the Uber Cup).
 The final rounds contested by qualifying teams were held in Bangkok, Thailand in late May and early June.
 First played in 1948–49, the Thomas Cup competition was held every three years after that until 1982 and has been held every two years since.
 For more details on the format of past and present Thomas Cup competition see Wikipedia's general article on the Thomas Cup.

 Indonesia won its sixth title after beating Malaysia in the final round.

-Teams
+Qualification

 26 teams from 4 regions took part in the competition.
 As defending champion, Indonesia skipped the qualifications and played directly in the second round of the inter-zone ties (team matches), effectively the semifinals of the tournament.
 As host nation to the inter-zone phase of the tournament, Thailand was exempt from qualifications and played directly in the first round of the inter-zone ties.